aedoardo1990/Gagarin/README.md

 | repeat the game as many times as I wish | can repeat the game endlessly |
 | have the choice to quit the game after finishing it | can quit the game after replying to all the questions |
 | get a good-bye message when quitting the game | get a good-bye message when I choose to quit the game |

+### Unfixed bugs

+#### Username input in Safari not working
+The programm on Safari does not allow to input the username, therefore it is not possible to continue with the rest of the game.

+PHOTO TO UPLOAD

 ## Deployment